-- A Parent must give his or her written consent before a child can be evaluated. - The written consent and request for evaluation may be given to the principal of the child's home/neighborhood school, even if the child does not attend that school. - The home/neighborhood school must provide the parent with the necessary form(s) to complete when the parent requests an evaluation. - Once the parent submits the written request and consent for evaluation, the public school agency has 120 days from that date to evaluate the child.
+- A Parent must give his or her written consent before a child can be evaluated. - The attending or neighborhood school must provide the parent with the necessary form(s) to complete when the parent requests an evaluation. - Once the parent submits the written request and consent for evaluation, the public school agency has 60 days from that date to evaluate the child.